-XPLANE’s approach is always anchored in customer needs.
-No two approaches to strategic planning are the same as different organizations have different power dynamics and different means of making decisions.
+XPLANE’s approach to strategic planning is always anchored in customer needs, and no two approaches to strategic planning are the same because different organizations have different power dynamics and different means of making decisions.

 In true XPLANE fashion, we kicked-off the year-long engagement with stakeholder interviews leading up to a two-day working session with the team.
 Similar to many companies that we work with, it became eminently clear during the session that different stakeholders held different views about the vision and purpose of the organization.

 At this point, a sequenced approach began to form.
 Start with vision.
 Start with the why.
 Once stakeholders are aligned, enable them to articulate how that vision manifests in their operations.
 In this case, it meant that that student or customer experience became their guiding light.
 We worked with our client to refine and distill what they wanted that customer experience to be based upon why they exist as an organization.

 These are hard, tough questions, particularly among passionate, committed, and intelligent business people.
 To whit, they started asking us, “When are we going to get to the strategic plan?”

 It is tempting to think that a solid strategy solves all ills.
 Alas, it does not.